paolo7/ISWC2019-code/README.md

 1. *CoreLogic*.
 This project contains the core classes to compute simple schema consequence and rule applicability using the SCORE and CRITICAL approaches.
 The two approaches are defined in the `SchemaExpansionBySPARQLquery.java` Java class.

-2. *ExperimentsDataGenerator*.
-This project contains `Existential_Validator.java` the core class to compute the existential preserving schema consequence (reusing using the SCORE approache).
+2. *SHACL-schema-expansion*.
+This project contains `Existential_Validator.java` the core class to compute the existential preserving schema consequence (using the SCORE approach).
 It also contains classes to translate SHACL descriptions into Triplestore schemas and vice versa (`Translator_to_SHACL.java` and `Translator_to_Graph_Pattern.java`).

 3. *ExperimentsDataGenerator*.
 This project contains the classes needed to generate random schema and rulesets.
 These will be stored (and reused in later runs) under the `chasebench\GPPG\` subfolder.